Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Chief Medical Officer

-Dr. Graf is a Fellow of both the American Academy of Pediatrics and of the Society of Critical Care Medicine.
-She has most recently been named as of the 2015-2015 Best Doctors in America and in 2015 as a Top Doc by Houstonia magazine.
+Dr. Graf is a Fellow of both the American Academy of Pediatrics and the American College of Critical Care Medicine.
+She served as the President of the Medical Staff for Texas Children’s Hospital in 2016.

 Chief Surgical Officer

-Director of Outpatient & Clinical Support Services
+Director of Outpatient and Clinical Support Services